WincAcademy/node-feedback-factory/README.md

 ## Features

-- Exposes a simple REST API
+- :zap: Exposes a REST API
-- Fetches repository contents from different Git providers
+- :zap: Fetches repository contents from different Git providers
-- Simple in-memory cache to prevent cloning the same repo twice
+- :zap: Simple in-memory cache to prevent cloning the same repo twice
-- Class-based validation for any file extension
+- :zap: Class-based validation for any file extension
-- Consistent code-style following best-practices
+- :zap: Consistent code-style following best-practices
-- Asynchronous to the bone
+- :zap: Asynchronous to the bone

+Made with :heart: by your Winc teachers.

 ## Getting started